 January 28, 2018

 We are aware that anyone visiting Almondell for the first time will undoubtedly get the impression that the main focus is on a railway, but like a lot of first impressions this is not the whole story.
-Yes, we are building a miniature railway, but out of necessity as we have vacated our previous site in the grounds of Newliston House.
-This was the spur to purchase Almondell outright meaning we could invest in a long term, secure future.
+Yes we have built a miniature railway, but out of necessity following our vacation of our previous site nearby in the grounds of Newliston House.
+This was the spur to purchase Almondell outright and so that we could invest in a secure long-term future.

 What do I do Next?

-IF you want to learn more about ESME then please come up and see us, the details are on our contact page.
+I you want to learn more about ESME then please come along and see us, the details are on our contact page.
 Visits are free!

 REQUEST A MEMBERSHIP FORM